Meet the Team

 Heather grew up in Northwestern Ontario, with an avid passion for sport.
 She went to Concordia University for Leisure Sciences, which has helped her understand all aspects of why physical activities are so important.

-Central Regional Coordinator
+Northeast Regional Coordinator